Shreeniti/Fem-codes/README.md

 # this project is made by us iorder to design and implement automated sorting system using mechatronics principle
 # we have simulated using a software called tinkercad
 # output is obtained by running a code and the items are sorted by colours
+# owners must be given credit for the project